akosgarai/playground_engine/pkg/model/README.md

 ### Charset

 The Charset model is responsible for holdinng the glyphs for a given charset.
 For the file loading and initialization it provides 2 functions.
 The `LoadCharsetDebug` is for debugging, it prints out a bunch of useful stuff, the `LoadCharset` is for silent load.
 It has a `PrintTo` function that puts the text to the given surface.
+For the tests the [`Desyrel`](https://www.dafont.com/desyrel.font) fonts are used.